Questaal Home

 This section documents the instruction set of static self-energy editor, built into lmf.
 You can operate it in interactive mode or in batch mode, or a mix, as described below.

 Instructions are separated by a delimiter, the first character after --wsig (assumed in this documentation to be ”~”).
-Instructions often have optional arguments, also separated by a delimiter, the first character after the instruction (assumed in this documentation to be ”@”).\
+Instructions often have optional arguments, separated by a different delimiter, which is taken as the first character after the instruction (assumed in this documentation to be ”@”).

 Note: if you are operating the editor in batch mode, take care to differentiate the delimiters separating instructions from those separating optional arguments to an instruction.